 Many grocers rely on scales for inventory.
-With items such as produce or cheese, inventory is based on weight rather than units.
-Receiving these items at a bulk weight, and then pricing accurately by the small weight units will keep quantities correct and reordering easy.
-Grocery stores that have a scale integrated with the POS system that conveys the weight and price to be added to the cart are able to keep inventory accurate.
+With items, such as produce or cheese, inventory is based on weight rather than units.
+Receiving these items at a bulk weight and then pricing accurately by the small weight units will keep quantities correct and reordering easy.
+Grocery stores that have a scale integrated with the point-of-sale (POS) system that conveys the weight and price to be added to the cart are able to keep inventory accurate.

 Square for Retail has purchase orders and profit margins built into the point-of-sale system.
 It also includes the use of scales and weights, an in-demand feature for grocery store inventory management.

-Solid inventory management software keeps track of inflows, sales, inventory going out, inventory remaining, and sufficient inventory, all in a centralized place to help prevent over- or understocking and keep the store running smoothly.
+Solid inventory management software keeps track of inflows, sales, inventory going out, inventory remaining and sufficient inventory, all in a centralised place to help prevent over or understocking and keep the store running smoothly.